 - What are social plug-ins and how are they used?

-– Advertisements on our websites and in our apps.
+- Displaying advertisements on our websites and in our apps.

 Who is responsible for data processing?

-Gondelbahn Kandersteg-Oeschinensee AG is responsible for processing your data.
-As a public transport company, we are obliged by law to carry out so-called direct transports (DV).
-For this purpose, within the transport companies (TU) and public transport associations http://www.ch-direct.org/datenschutz as well as with third parties who sell public transport products, certain data is exchanged and stored centrally in databases jointly operated by all TU and public transport associations.
-We are therefore responsible for individual data processing jointly with these TUs and associations.
-Further information on the individual data processing can be found in the section „What does joint responsibility in public transport mean?
+Gondelbahn Kandersteg-Oeschinensee AG is responsible for the processing of your data.
+As a public transport company, we are required by law to carry out so-called direct transport (DV).
+For this purpose, certain data is exchanged within the transport companies (TU) and public transport networks http://www.ch-direct.org/datenschutzsowiewith third parties who distribute public transport products and stored centrally in databases operated jointly by all TU and public transport networks.
+We are therefore responsible for individual data processing jointly with these TUs and affiliates.
+For more information on the individual data processing, see the section "What does joint responsibility in public transport mean?

-If you have any questions or suggestions regarding data protection, please feel free to contact the following DSG or the DSGVO „our company data protection officer“.
-Either by post:
+If you have any questions or suggestions regarding data protection, you can contact the following DSG or DSGVO contact "our company data protection officer" at any time.
+Either by post to:

-Or by mail to Mr. Christoph Wandfluh: firstname.lastname@example.org
+Or by e-mail to Mr Christoph Wandfluh: firstname.lastname@example.org

-Customers based in an EU member state can also contact our EU representative:
+Customers based in a member state of the EU can also contact our EU representation:

 Why do we collect personal data?

-We collect, store and process personal data to the extent necessary, for example for the administration of customer relations, the sale of our products and the provision of our services, the processing of orders and contracts, sales and invoicing, the answering of questions and concerns, information on our products and services as well as their marketing, support in technical matters and the evaluation and further development of services and products.
-For more detailed information on what data is processed and for what purposes, please read the following sections.
+We are aware of how important it is for you to handle your personal data with care.
+All data processing is only carried out for specific purposes.
+These may result, for example, from technical necessity, contractual requirements, legal regulations, overriding interest, i.e. for legitimate reasons, or from your express consent.
+We collect, store and process personal data insofar as this is necessary, for example for the administration of the customer relationship, the sale of our products and the provision of our services, the processing of orders and contracts, the sale and invoicing, the answering of questions and concerns, the provision of information on our products and services and their marketing, support in technical matters and the evaluation and further development of services and products.
+For more detailed information on which data is processed for which purposes, please read the following sections.

 What data is stored and what is it used for?